Hierarchical contagions in the interdependent financial network: Concluding remarks

 \section{Concluding remarks}

+In this paper, we derive the default cascade model and the fire-sale spillover model in a unified interdependent framework.
+We prove that these two loss mechanisms are essentially consistent, although one propagates losses in a discontinuous way and the other in a continuous way.

-Based on a simple model of interdependent financial networks, we have examined cascades in the European banking system.
+Based on an interdependent financial network, we have examined cascades in the European banking system.
 The interdependency means that the connections between banks include not only direct cross-holding (interbank network) but also indirect dependency by holding mutual assets outside the banking system (bipartite network).
 Through analyzing bank's balance sheet, an equilibrium matrix is derived to characterize this interdependency.

 We use data extracted from the European Banking Authority to illustrate the interdependency.
 First, we collect 20 classes of external assets mutually holding by 48 banks.
 For the cross-holding, interbank exposures are not available but the aggregated claims are public.
 Then we employ three network reconstruction methods to build the asset/liability cross-holding network.
 Finally, we compute the interdependency matrix.
 The interdependency network is much denser than the direct cross-holding network, showing the complex latent interaction among banks.